 Inspired by pioneering inventions and ideas, you’ll be ready to offer up your technical expertise.
 In return, we’ll drive your career forwards (and upwards), making the best of your talents and focussing on exam success – all within a dynamic, inclusive working culture.

 You won’t sit still here.
 This is a fast-paced, varied role where each day brings fresh challenges and exciting opportunities.
 It’s also the first step in a career with a forward-thinking firm that will constantly look at how you can help shape our future – and how we can further yours.

 As a graduate, we’ll support you with thorough training.
 Mostly this will be in-house, but we’ll encourage you to explore further by attending lectures and taking external courses – in particular the 13-week Intellectual Property Law Certificate with Queen Mary, University of London.
 You’ll be working towards the examinations needed to qualify as a Chartered Patent Attorney and European Patent Attorney.

-The role will focus on serving clients in the pharmaceutical and biotechnology fields, seeking to protect innovations concerning small molecule drug candidates, antibodies, vaccines, drug delivery systems and engineered immune cells.
+The role will focus on serving clients in the pharmaceutical and biotechnology fields, seeking to protect innovations concerning antibodies, vaccines, drug delivery systems, engineered immune cells and small molecule drug candidates.

 Who we’re looking for

 You’ll like nothing more than a diverse workload that allows you to flex your intellectual talents.
 Being a patent attorney demands a blend of scientific and technical expertise, and specialist legal knowledge, so you’ll be a high-calibre graduate with a curious streak – and a problem-solver at heart.

 - You will hold or be aiming for a First or Upper Second Class Honours Degree (or the equivalent) in biochemistry, medicinal/pharmaceutical chemistry, molecular biology, immunology, or a related subject.